Communist Party of India (Marxist–Leninist) Janashakti: History

+Foundation process

+In November 1990, a Joint Note by CPI (M-L) Resistance, UCCRI (M-L) (Muktigami) faction led by Viswam and Madhu, and CPI (M-L) Towards New Democracy was signed for the base of unity.
+However TND group after a time withdraw itself from the process.
+In response a group called CPI (M-L) Agami Yug led by Paila Vasudeva Rao split from the CPI (M-L) TND and rejoined to the unity process.
+CPI (M-L) led by Khokan Majumdar, Coordination Committee of Communist Revolutionaries led by Parimal Dasgupta and Communist Revolutionary Group for Unity led by Jiten Dasgupta also joined to this process, which resulted with the foundation of CPI (M-L) Janashakti in 1992.
+Group unified several traditions.

-CPI (ML) Janashakti is mostly based in the revolutionary tradition of Andhra Pradesh, with the mass line developed by Chandra Pulla Reddy and T. Nagi Reddy, legends of the Telangana Rebellion.
+CPI (M-L) Janashakti is mostly based in the revolutionary tradition of Andhra Pradesh, with the mass line developed by Chandra Pulla Reddy and T. Nagi Reddy, legends of the Telangana Rebellion.
 The party followed a combination of both armed underground and parliamentary methods of struggle.
 Initially things went well for the party, and in the 1994 assembly elections of Andhra Pradesh Vidhan Sabha it won a seat.
 It had launched 13 candidates in all and won the Sirsilla assembly seat in Karimnagar district.
 N. V. Krishnaiah was the candidate who won the Sirsilla seat.

 A trade union, All India Federation of Trade Unions, and a peasants movement were built up.

+Splits

 But the unity did not last for long.
 In 1996 a group left the party, and they later formed Communist Party of India (Marxist–Leninist) Unity Initiative (today part of Communist Party of India (Marxist–Leninist) (Kanu Sanyal)).
-A series of splits followed.
-Towards the end of the 1990s the party reoriented itself towards the underground armed struggle, and pulled out of the open mass work.
+A series of splits followed it and party split into several factions, which work with little or without coordination.
+Towards the end of the 1990s the main faction reoriented itself towards the underground armed struggle, and pulled out of the open mass work.